Supermac30/supermac30.github.io/_pages/cv.md

 permalink: /cv/
 title: cv
 nav: true
-nav_order: 3
+nav_order: 4
-cv_pdf: CV.pdf
+cv_pdf: example_pdf.pdf
-description: An interactive overview of the CV.
-See the attached pdf for full details.
+description: This is a description of the page.
+You can modify it in 'pages/_cv.md'.
+You can also change or remove the top pdf download button.
 toc:
   sidebar: left
 ---